 SBA offers a variety of loan programs for very specific purposes.
 Take some time to study the programs described on this Web site to learn more about which types of businesses qualify for different loans.

 Step 5: Determine the Legal Structure of Your Business

 Decide which form of business ownership is best for you: sole proprietorship, partnership, Limited Liability Company (LLC), corporation, S corporation, benefit corporation, nonprofit, or cooperative.
-(Refer to the chapter on Business Ownership, which discusses these forms ownership at length.)
+(Refer to the module on Business Ownership, which discusses these forms ownership at length.)

 Determine Your Federal Tax Obligations

 Your form of business (e.g., sole proprietorship, partnership, LLC) determines what taxes you must pay and how you pay them.
 Most businesses must file annual income tax returns, pay quarterly estimated taxes, and collect and pay employment taxes for owners and employees.
 You can visit the IRS here to learn more about the particular tax requirements for each business structure.

 Nearly every state levies a business or corporate income tax.
 Like federal taxes, your state tax requirement depends on the legal structure of your business.
 For example, if your business is an LLC, the LLC is taxed separately from the owners of the business, while sole proprietors report their personal and business income taxes using the same form used to report their business taxes.
 Consult the State Tax Obligations section of the SBA Web site.

 Step 6: Register a Business Name (“Doing Business As”)

 Register your business name with your state government.
 Naming your business is an important branding exercise, but if you choose to name your business as anything other than your own personal name then you’ll need to register it with the appropriate authorities.
 This process is known as registering your “Doing Business As” (DBA) name.